-- The inspector viewed areas of the school accessed by the out of school club, including the school hall. - The inspector held meetings with the manager of the provision and observed activities with her. - The inspector looked at a sample of children's assessment records and planning documentation. - The inspector took account of written comments made by parents.
+- The inspector observed children's activities in the gym and outside area. - The inspector held discussions with the out of school coordinator, staff and children throughout the inspection. - The inspector viewed areas of the school accessed by the out of school club, including the school hall and outdoor areas used by the children. - The inspector observed an activity with the coordinator of the provision. - The inspector looked at a selection of policies and procedures and checked evidence of the suitability and qualifications of staff working with the children. - The inspector looked at a sample of children's assessment records and planning documentation. - The inspector took account of the views of parents spoken to on the day.